AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 * __Administrator__: The administrative user that manages the LMS and related systems.
 Such a user performs tasks such as learner enrollment, course structure definition, and report management.

+ __Assignable Unit (AU)__:  A learning content presentation launched from an LMS.
+The AU is the unit of tracking and management.
+The AU collects data on the learner and sends it to the LMS.

 * __Course__: A collection of assignable units, in a logical grouping, of learning content.
 A course is typically an internal data structure.
 Courses are often assigned to learners and tracked by the LMS.

 * __Course Structure__: A list of assignable units and launch parameters, with an implied sequence, representing a course.

-* __Experience API (xAPI)__: xAPI is a runtime data communication specification for learning content (AU) to send and receive data to an LRS.
+* __Experience API (xAPI)__: A runtime data communication specification for learning content (AU) to send and receive data to a Learning Record Store (LRS).
 The xAPI specification is referenced by this document is used to define the data transport and the data model.

-* __Internationalized Resource Identifier (IRI)__: A unique identifier per RFC 3987.
+* __Internationalized Resource Identifier (IRI)__: A unique identifier according to RFC 3987.
 The IRI may be an IRL.
-All IRIs SHOULD be a full absolute IRIs including a scheme.
+All IRIs SHOULD be a full, absolute IRI that includes a scheme.
 Relative IRIs SHOULD NOT be used.
 IRLs SHOULD be defined within a domain controlled by the person creating the IRL.

-* __Internationalized Resource Locator (IRL)__: Per the xAPI specification, an IRL is an IRI that when translated into a URI (per the IRI to URI rules), is a URL.
-Some communities of practice simply use URL even if they use IRIs, which isn't as technically correct within xAPI.
+* __Internationalized Resource Locator (IRL)__: According to the xAPI specification, an IRL is an IRI that, when translated into a URI (according to the IRI to URI rules), is a URL.
+Some communities of practice simply use "URL" even if they use IRIs, which is not as technically correct within the xAPI.

-* __Learner__: The end user viewing/using the learning content (Learning Activity).
+* __Learner__: The end user viewing/using the learning content (in the form of AUs).

 * __Assignable Unit (AU)__:  A learning content presentation launched from an LMS.
 The AU is the unit of tracking and management.
 The AU collects data on the learner and sends it to the LMS system.

 * __Learning Management System (LMS)__: A computer system that may include the capabilities to register learners, launch learning presentations, analyze and report learner performance, and track learners progress.
-LMS launching, reporting, and tracking roles are the focus of the CMI5 specification.
+LMS launching, reporting, and tracking roles are the focus of the cmi5 specification.
 The LMS MUST have an LRS as part of its implementation.

-* __Learning Records Store (LRS)__: As defined in the xAPI specification.
-In this specification, the LMS MUST implement an LRS with additional requirements as specified in this document.
+* __Learning Records Store (LRS)__: Defined in the xAPI specification.
+In this specification, the LMS MUST implement an LRS with the additional requirements specified in this document.

 * __Must / SHOULD / May__: Three levels of obligation with regards to conformance to the CMI-5 specification.
 A system that fails to implement a MUST (or a MUST NOT) requirement is non-conformant.
 Failing to meet a SHOULD requirement is not a violation of conformity, but goes against best practices.
 MAY indicates an option, to be decided by the developer with no consequences for conformity.
 <BR />